Medically reviewed by Lin-Lin Liu, PA on June 29, 2026.

 Patients going through insurance can benefit from our free insurance concierge service to help secure approval.
 Our team has a 90% success rate in securing coverage for insured patients, significantly reducing the costs of surgery.
 With insurance coverage, patients are also expected to pay any co-pay (if applicable) 6 weeks prior to surgery.
 For more information about this process, click here.

-Patients should not eat or drink anything after midnight the night before surgery.
+Patients should not eat or drink anything after midnight the night before surgery; however, you may drink clear liquids (water or gatorade) until 4 hours prior to surgery.
 Your stomach must be empty to decrease nausea and avoid anesthesia problems.
 When brushing your teeth, you may use mouthwash.
-You can take your routine medication with a sip of water.
+Please ask your care team if you can take your routine medication with a sip of water the morning of or night before surgery.

 If you will be staying overnight in the hospital, we recommend that you pack a bag with the clothing you will wear to the surgery facility, toothbrush, toothpaste and/or mouthwash.
 If you have any prescription medications, you should bring those to the hospital or surgical center as well.
 Additionally, if you wear contact lenses, eyeglasses or dentures, bring your cases with you, be sure your name is on the outside of their cases.